Dvořák’s New World Symphony

 Read the digital programme here.
 Free printed programmes will be available on the day too.

 Southbank Centre strongly encourages visitors to wear a mask at all times throughout your visit, unless when eating or drinking.
 They also ask to social distance from their staff where possible.
 Find more details on their website.

 Following updated government guidance, Southbank Centre no longer requires visitors to present an NHS Covid Pass or proof of a negative test to enter their site.

 Before the concert

-Find out more about this evening’s programme with Professor Natasha Loges.
+Find out more about this evening’s programme with Dr Katy Hamilton and Professor Natasha Loges.

 Please note that there has been a change to the time and location of this pre-concert talk.